 The basic recipe for making shortbread cookies is very simple.
 All that's required is to mix butter, fine grained sugar and flour together to form a dough and then bake the dough in an oven.

 The shortbread cookie recipes in the videos above and below are quick and easy.
 They are great recipes for people who are new to making shortbread or for people who don't have much time for baking.
 They are also versatile recipes that allow the addition of tasty extras like dried fruit, spices and essences.

-Since the characteristics of shortbread depend on its butter content, it's important to buy the most flavourful butter that you can find if you're making shortbread at home.
+Since the characteristics of shortbread depend on its butter content, it's important to buy the most flavourful butter that you can find if you're making cookies at home.
 I prefer to buy organic butter containing only natural ingredients and no added colour or salt.
 It's not something that I have in my kitchen all the time, but when I do buy butter I like it to be of high quality.

 Cranberry Pistachio Shortbread Cookies Recipe

-Shortbread Wedges Recipe from America's Test Kitchen
+Shortbread Wedges Recipe From America's Test Kitchen